tarantool/doc/doc/1.7/tutorials/lua_tutorials.rst

 Configure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We are going to use the Tarantool sandbox that was created our
+We are going to use the Tarantool sandbox that was created for our
 :ref:`"Getting started" exercises <getting_started>`.
 So there is a single space, and a numeric primary key,
 and a running Tarantool server instance which also serves as a client.